Maciej Urbaniec

-Maciej Urbaniec (1 September 1925 – 19 May 2004) was a Polish artist, graphic designer, poster artist.
+Maciej Urbaniec (1 September 1925 – 19 May 2004) was a Polish artist and graphic designer.
 He was one of the pioneers of the Polish Poster School.

 Early life

 Urbaniec's father, John Zdzieblan-Urbaniec, was a diplomat.
 His first mentor was the sculptor Alfons Karny.
 His drawing teacher was Zygmunt Kamiński, who designed the Polish Coat of Arms.
 Urbaniec's father died in Lebanon in 1949 and his mother died in 1943 in Auschwitz concentration camp.

-Urbaniec studied art in Wroclaw and Warsaw and became a poster designer and commercial artist.
+Urbaniec studied art in Wrocław and Warsaw and became a poster designer and commercial artist.
 After the war Urbaniec journeyed around the country.
 He stayed briefly in Silesia, then returned to Warsaw, and there he graduated from high school in 1951.
 In 1952, he married Mary Kotarbinska.
-He studied at the State College in Wroclaw, and at the Academy of Fine Arts in Warsaw.
+He studied at the State College in Wrocław, and at the Academy of Fine Arts in Warsaw.
 He received a diploma with honors in 1958.
 At this time, he debuted as a poster designer with the poster Not Me in 1957, which was printed by the WAG and also published in GRAPHIS magazine.